Sleeved blanket: Parodies

 Several hundred parodies of the commercial have appeared on YouTube, as well as numerous fan pages on Facebook.
-Mockings of the product and its commercial have also been made by comedians such as Daniel Tosh, Jay Leno, Ellen DeGeneres, Bill Maher, Jon Stewart, Whoopi Goldberg, Tim Burton, Loulogio (in Spain), Tim Hawkins, and on iCarly, as well as website parodies and Lacie and Olivia. jacksfilms's YouTube parody, entitled "The WTF Blanket", has reached over 25 million views as of 2025.
+Mockings of the product and its commercial have also been made by comedians such as Daniel Tosh, Jay Leno, Ellen DeGeneres, Bill Maher, Jon Stewart, Whoopi Goldberg, Tim Burton, Loulogio (in Spain), Tim Hawkins, and on iCarly, as well as website parodies and Lacie and Olivia.
+Jacksfilms's YouTube parody, entitled "The WTF Blanket", has reached over 25 million views as of 2025.

 Commercial variations

-The product was first commercialized as the Freedom Blanket.
+In April 2005, Sean Iannuzzi began selling the Freedom Blanket brand of sleeved blankets.

-The Slanket was created by Gary Clegg using a sleeping bag in Maine in 1998 (before the Snuggie).
-Clegg's mother made him a blanket with a single sleeve for use in his cold dorm room.
-Clegg later developed that into the Slanket with two sleeves.
+Gary Clegg, creator of the Slanket, stated his first prototype was created by modifying a sleeping bag in 1998 for use in his cold Maine dorm room.
+Clegg cut a hole in his sleeping bag because his TV remote did not work inside his sleeping bag.
+He later asked his mother to sew a single sleeve onto it.
+Clegg later developed the Slanket as a commercial product with two sleeves, launching the product in 2006.

-The Snuggie sleeved blanket product has been sold in the United States, Canada, and Australia.
-It was marketed primarily through a television commercial.
-As of Jan 2009, over 20 million of the product had been sold.
+In autumn 2008, the Snuggie brand debuted with a television commercial campaign.
+As of January 2009, over 20 million Snuggies had been sold across the United States, Canada, and Australia.

 Another variant, the Toasty Wrap, has been sold via infomercials hosted by Montel Williams as a method for saving on heating costs.
 However, based on the similarities of the Toasty Wrap's advertising to that of Snuggie, BrandFreak suggested that it is probable that both brands originate with the same manufacturer.

 The rock band Weezer released its own Snuggie blanket in November 2009, which is available in solid blue, green and burgundy with the name "Weezer" on it in white font.
 It has been dubbed the "Wuggie".

 It is sometimes marketed as a "comfy blanket".

 The former business Go-Go Blanket holds the US patent for child-sized sleeved blankets.
 Go-Go Blanket was created as a travel blanket for children that claimed compliance with federal safety regulations for car seats and strollers.
 Another competing product is the Oodie, a knee-length sleeved and hooded blanket founded in Australia.

 An Italian version sold in Europe, Canada, and Japan is the "Kanguru," which includes a large front pocket reminiscent of a kangaroo's pouch.

 In 2017, a U.S. trade court ruled that the product should be classified as a blanket, rather than clothing, as government lawyers had been trying to claim.
 In the United States, the tariff on imported blankets is 8.5 percent, whereas the tariff on imported "pullover apparel" is significantly higher at 14.9 percent.